 It’s been 5 years

 Hello everyone!
 This is one very special blog post because if I remember correctly on this day 5 years ago I was packing my bags to take a one-way ticket to Krakow, Poland.
 Fast forward to today, I found myself on TV featuring yours truly as a foreign blogger who lives and writes about my life and interests here in Poland.
 I started to write a while back and today my blog and I were on one of the most popular breakfast TV shows here in Poland.
 Dzień Dobry TVN (eng.
 Good Morning TVN).
 It is a Polish morning show broadcast on TVN (channel) since 2005 every day between 8:30 and 11:00 am.
-It features celebrity guests, advice on health, entertainment, cookery and more.
-It is viewed by over 1 million Poles and I feel truly blessed.
+It features celebrity guests, entertainment, cookery, advice on health, and more.
+It is viewed by over 1 million Poles every single day and I feel truly blessed.

 I am beyond grateful for all the blessings in my life and this one is, at the moment, the icing on the cake!
 I think this is a perfect opportunity to tell a bit more about how I ended up being in Krakow.
-To begin with, I came here for work.
-I relocated from the same company I was working in back in Bangalore, India.
+To begin with, I came here to work.
+I relocated from the same company I was working back in Bangalore, India.
 I can remember for the longest time in my working career, while colleagues around me dreamed of promotions and growing higher up within the organization, I was dreaming about the possibility of one day living and working somewhere abroad!
 Sure when I got promoted it made me happy for a while, but since I travelled to Europe on business trips I grew even more determined to find a job and live here.
 I remember clearly some nights after work I would go up to the roof and pretend that aeroplanes in the night sky were like shooting stars (if you know the song, yes I put those lyrics to test).
 I would tell myself- ‘I will work and live abroad one day’.
 This was way before I knew about the book The Secret and this envisioning worked out in the best way possible; as I approached my management at work, they turned out to be very supportive of my decision to move.

 When things started materializing I was beyond excited and continued my spirit of being grateful.
 I came to Krakow knowing only a handful of people from work and the first lesson I learned, after not recognizing some of my Polish colleagues, was that people here had different ways to say their names, for example, when I was being introduced to people I was not sure at first if they were the same persons.
 I knew a friend of mine through work, a Polish woman, who opened up her home to me so that I could live for a while till I found a place of my own.
 I am forever grateful for her kindness.
 There is a saying here in Poland- a guest at home is like having God himself at your home.
 It did not take me long to find an apartment for myself just a stone’s throw away from the bustling market centre or as we call it Rynek.